aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 20.md

 Can fix problem form earlier about not holding value of k for long enough
 	Load only takes effect at the rising edge of the clock
 ![[image-72.png|257x137]]
+# Concatenating Counters with Enable and Output Carry
+Use output carry of first counter as enable for second
+	Thus the second will only tic